script-fu/script-fu.github.io/index.md

   Add that directory in Gimp as a scripts folder, then restart Gimp.
   *Gimp->Edit->Preferences->Folders->Scripts*

-* all [scripts](https://github.com/script-fu/script-fu.github.io/blob/main/scripts) can be downloaded here
+* all [scripts](https://github.com/script-fu/script-fu.github.io/blob/main/scripts) can be downloaded here...

 * Right click a file to download, Save Link As... ...Save in the scripts folder.